Before You Arrive

 Learn More

-The Denver International Airport is the closest airport to DU.
+The Denver International Airport [DEN] is the closest airport to campus.
 However, you can enter the U.S. via any U.S. port of entry.
-Denver International Airport does not need to be your first stop in the U.S.
+Denver International Airport does not need to be your first stop in the U.S., although if you are able to enter the U.S. through Denver International Airport, we highly recommend doing so.

 You must arrive in the United States no later than the program start date listed on your Form I-20 or DS-2019.
 We strongly recommend you arrive several days early so you can settle into Denver and attend International Student Orientation.

-You may enter no more than 30 days before the program start date printed on the I-20 or DS-2019.
+You are not allowed to enter the U.S. more than 30 days before the program start date printed on the I-20 or DS-2019.
 On Form I-20 page 1, the Program of Study section lists the Earliest Admission Date.

 NOTE: Students who have an I-20 with the Form Issuance Reasons of Transfer Pending or Change of Educational Level are not subject to the 30-day rule and will not have an Earliest Admission Date listed on the I-20.